ereli-sevenai/RTFD/README.md

 ## Notes

-- **TOON format:** Tool responses are serialized to TOON (Token-Oriented Object Notation) format by default, reducing response size by ~30% compared to JSON.
+- **TOON format:** Tool responses can be serialized to TOON (Token-Oriented Object Notation) format, reducing response size by ~30% compared to JSON.
 TOON is human-readable and lossless.
-Set `USE_TOON=false` to use standard JSON.
+Set `USE_TOON=true` to enable TOON serialization.
 - **Rate Limiting:** crates.io provider respects the 1 request/second rate limit enforced by crates.io.
 - Network calls fail gracefully with error payloads instead of raising uncaught exceptions.
 - Dependencies: `mcp`, `httpx`, `beautifulsoup4`, and `toonify` (for TOON serialization).
 Adjust `pyproject.toml` if needed.